-I wasn’t in the mood for dessert at the time; surprisingly I didn’t have visions of chocolate beckoning to me, and I certainly didn’t think I needed a new brownie recipe.
+I wasn’t in the mood for dessert at the time.
+Surprisingly I didn’t have visions of chocolate beckoning to me, and I certainly didn’t think I needed a new brownie recipe.
 (Especially since the last brownie recipe I shared with you is not only a bit healthier than most, but still completely satisfying.)

 As I flipped through the recipes, I stopped at the Easy Cheesy Quiche for Two to ogle it for a moment, then lingered a bit in the seafood chapter (boy do their Maryland Crab Cakes sound divine), and finally flipped to the back of the book.
 Of course, as any cookbook connoisseur knows, the desserts are lurking back there.
 I really wasn’t planning to make anything, just doing a little window shopping.

 Let me just say, window shopping of any kind is a dangerous practice.

-I started reading the intro to their Chewy Brownies recipe.
-The author mentions how it was a “dicey admission” (and yes, I love that phrase too) to admit to loving box-mix brownies.
+I started reading the intro to America's Test Kitchen's Chewy Brownies recipe.
+The cookbook mentions how it was a “dicey admission” (and yes, I love that phrase too) to admit to loving box-mix brownies.
 Who can’t relate to that though, right?!

 And even though I wasn’t planning to make brownies, suddenly that’s all I could think about.